merrychap/shellen/README.md

 If your assembled bytes contain a null byte, then shellen will tell you about this.

 ### Disassembling
 It works exactly as assembling.
-Type your bytes in the input prompt and see the result!
+Type your bytes in the input get_colored_prompt and see the result!
 ```sh
 L:dsm:x86_32 > 89c231c042cd50
         0x00080000:     mov     edx, eax